To report flooding or damage, contact Auckland Council online -

 Access eNewspapers online through the PressReader website or download the PressReader app to your device.

-You can access free resources covering a wide range of subjects such as business and industry, arts and music, science and social science, and family and local history.
+access free resources covering a wide range of subjects such as business and industry, arts and music, science and social science, and family and local history.

 Most of these resources have a search bar to help you with your specific topic.
 Some have featured material and a list of topics you can browse.